 Flushing a water heater removes sediment buildups, improves efficiency, and expands the lifetime of the unit.
 Without flushing regularly, the mineral accumulates on the floor of the deposit tank, causing noise operations, poor heating performance and premature tank failure.

-How Often to Flush a Water Heater
+READ MORE: How to Clean Sediment from a Water Heater

 What Flushing a Water Heater Means